carl24k/fight-churn/README.md

 #### 1.2.7 Running From the Command Line

 If you are not using PyCharm of course you can run all this code from a terminal shell.
-You will need to manually setup a Python virtual environment with the required packages, and  set a few environment variables in your `.bash_profile` or `.bashrc` file on Mac/Linux (or whatever you use, but I will show this for bash because it seems to be the most common); on Windows the equivalent is to add environment variables in the system settings.
+You will need to manually setup a Python virtual environment with the required packages, and  set a few environment variables.

-1.2.7.1 Installing Virtual Environment and Requirements
+##### 1.2.7.1 Installing Virtual Environment and Requirements

 In either Windows or Mac/Linux you should setup a virtual environment following the instructions at pythong.org:

 https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/